Dual Diagnosis Treatment Toledo, IL

 Next Step Foundation Inc Outpatient Services - 47.5 miles from Toledo, IL

-Next Step Foundation Inc Outpatient Services is a dual diagnosis treatment center in Terre Haute, Indiana that provides treatment services for mental health and substance use disorders that include OCD as well as paranoid personality disorder.
+Next Step Foundation Inc Outpatient Services is a dual-diagnosis treatment center in Terre Haute, IN that provides treatment for mental health and substance abuse disorders that include dependent personality disorder as well as binge eating.

 Address: 619 Washington Avenue, Terre Haute, IN 47802 in Vigo County